Introduction

 No References or Poor Reviews:

-However, a new or unproven company may lack verifiable clients.
-Always look for real testimonials or case studies—without them, it’s difficult to trust their claims.
+However, a new or unproven asset verification company may lack verifiable clients.
+Therefore, always look for real testimonials or case studies—without them, it’s difficult to trust their claims.

 -